VALAWAI/MOV/README.md

 ./buildDockerImages.sh
 ```

-As a parameter you can pass the name for the tag.
-If not it use the current version.
+As a parameter, you can pass the name for the tag.
+If not use the current version.